pgsentinel/pgsentinel/README.md

 higher.
 Before build and install you should ensure the following:

  * PostgreSQL version is 9.6 or higher.
- * You have development package of PostgreSQL installed or you built PostgreSQL from source.
+ * You built PostgreSQL from source.
  * Your PATH variable is configured so that `pg_config` command available, or set PG_CONFIG variable.